For Indians: No passport/visa/permission is required. They can stay in permitted areas for as long as they want.

 The quantum of tourist inflow to the islands is a testimony of how safe tourists feel in the islands.
 These islands are one of the safest places to live/travel in the country.

 Andaman is not known for its vegetarian cuisine but with the inflow of tourists, vegetarian food has become easily available.
 So YES, if you are a vegetarian travelling to the island, you need not worry.
 In fact, there are a few vegetarian restaurants we recommend.
-You can see the list here (vegetarian filter in restaurants)
+You can see one of the most famous vegetarian restaurants in Port Blair here.

 International dialing is available from most major hotels and ISTD booths in the markets.
 To make an international call, dial 00 followed by the Country Code followed by the Area Code followed by the Phone Number.
 Services tend to be reliable.